Boana exastis

 Boana exastis is a species of frog in the family Hylidae.
 It is endemic to the Northeast Region of Brazil and has been recorded from Bahia, Alagoas, and Pernambuco.

-Boana exastis occurs in the Atlantic forest domain at elevations of 100–490 m above sea level.
+Boana exastis occurs in the Atlantic forest coastal region at elevations of 100–490 m above sea level.
 Records have been made in primary forest with large trees and an abundance of epiphytes, adjacent to and in a forest edge, and cocoa plantations adjacent to the forest.
 Breeding presumably takes place in temporary pools or permanent streams.
-Threats to this species are unknown; its ability to persist in modified habitats such cocoa plantations remains to be seen.
+Minor threats to this species include habitat modification due to urban development and agriculture.